lucky-wolf/DW2-XL/README.md

   - This seriously improves the look and flow of battles as well!
 They look amazing now!

 ## Latest Changes

+### v1.19.3
+- Quick patch that fixes some derivative components (fighter and pd variants)

 ### v1.19.2
 - NEW Component images thanks to @Salemonz!